scipp/scipp/doc/type-erased-prototype.md

     static void apply(Dataset d, std::function f) {
       Slice slice(d, Dimension::Spectrum, 0);
       f(slice); // triggers copy-on-write
-      // Now it is certain that ref counts or modified variables are 1,
+      // Now it is certain that ref counts of modified variables are 1,
       // can use multiple threads to process the remaining slices.
     #pragma omp parallel for
       for (gsl::index i = 1; i < nSpec; ++i)